GET ORDAINED

 1. Ask to see your wedding officiant’s minister credentials

-Ministers ordained through AMM will be able to show you one or more of the following credentials, issued by our church:
+Wedding officiants ordained with AMM will be able to show you one or more of the following credentials, issued by our church:

 AMM Ministers: A digital copy of your ordination certificate is available to view at any time on your Minister Profile.
 Order printed copies of your minister credentials here: Minister Credentials.

-2. Confirm that your officiant’s ordination is recognized in your state
+2. Confirm that your wedding officiant’s ordination is recognized in the state where your wedding will take place

 In the past, certain states challenged the validity of online ordinations.
 Despite this violating constitutional law, it put couples and ministers in a difficult position, so it’s important to confirm that your officiant’s ordination is recognized by your state.